Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-LinUCB has been successfully applied mHealth in \cite{paredes2014poptherapy} and \cite{forman2019can}.
-The former developed a LinUCB based intervention recommender system for learning how to match interventions to individuals and their temporal circumstances over time.
-The aim was to deliver stress management strategies (upon user's request in the mobile app), with the goal of maximizing stress reduction.
-After four weeks of study, participants receiving the LinUCB-based recommendations showed a tendency towards using more constructive coping behaviors.
-Similarly, \cite{forman2019can}, in the context of behavioural weight loss (WL), conducted a pilot study to evaluate the feasibility and acceptability of an RL-based WL intervention system, and whether it would achieve equivalent benefit at a reduced cost, compared to a non-optimized intervention system.
-To this purpose, participants were randomized between a non-optimized, a individually optimized (individual reward maximization) and a group optimized (group reward maximization) group.

-The study showed that the LinUCB-based optimized groups have strong promise in terms of outcome of interest, not only being feasible to deploy and acceptable to participants and coaches, but also achieving desirable results at roughly one-third the cost.
+Successful applications of LinUCB in mHealth can be found in \cite{paredes2014poptherapy} and \cite{forman2019can}.
+The former developed a LinUCB-based intervention recommender system for delivering stress management strategies (upon user's request in a mobile app), with the goal of maximizing stress reduction.
+After four weeks of study, participants who received LinUCB-based recommendations demonstrated to use more constructive coping behaviors.
+Similarly, in \cite{forman2019can}, a pilot study was conducted to evaluate the feasibility and acceptability of an RL-based behavioral weight loss intervention system.
+Participants were randomized between a nonoptimized group, an individually-optimized group (individual reward maximization), and a group-optimized (group reward maximization) group.
+The study showed that the LinUCB-based optimized groups have strong promise in terms of the outcome of interest, not only being feasible and acceptable for participants and coaches, but also achieving desirable results at roughly one-third the cost.